kros-xd/Codedex_Final_Python/README.md

+# Codedex's Python Final Project

+## Generate a Blog with OpenAI

-Codedex's Python final project in order to get my certification.
+This project is part of Codedex's final assignment to obtain certification.

+### Track
-Track: 'Generate a Blog with OpenAI'
+- **Generate a Blog with OpenAI**

+### Pre-requisites
+- **Python Fundamentals**

+### Versions
-Pre-requisites: Python Fundamentals
+- Python 3.10+
-Versions: Python 3.10+, python-dotenv 0.21.0, openai 1.0.0
+- `python-dotenv` 0.21.0
+- `openai` 1.0.0

+### Important Note
-*Important Note: Make sure to add your own API key into a '.env' file.*
+Make sure to add your own API key into a `.env` file.

-DESC:
+### Description
-Using OpenAI's API (Application Programming Interface) we will be creating a blog generator.
-Essentially, this project will read the user's prompt and use OpenAI's ChatGPT-3 to create a paragraph about the given topic.
+Using OpenAI's API (Application Programming Interface), we will create a blog generator.
+This project reads the user's prompt and uses OpenAI's ChatGPT-3 to generate a paragraph about the given topic.